SaidMagdy1/Line-follower-With-PID/README.md

 maximum PWM after correction is 250 anyway so adjust speed and parameters to insure best response

-project report and code are attached
+project report, code and simulation are attached.